Gold Miners: Is GDX Back?

 It seems that a series of favorable elements are coming together for GDX and gold miners in general.
 There is robust revenue and earnings growth amongst the companies that make up GDX.
 Furthermore, these stocks don’t appear to be expensive and are not trading at outrageous multiples.
 In addition, there is very little short interest amongst the companies in GDX, indicating that investors are not looking for significant downside and may instead be expecting these stocks to surge in the near future.

-Moreover, the fundamentals surrounding gold appear extremely favorable as the FED has indicated that rates will normalize less aggressively than in prior normalization cycles and there may not be another rate hike this year at all.
+Moreover, the fundamentals surrounding gold appear extremely favorable, as the Fed has indicated that rates will normalize less aggressively than in prior normalization cycles and there may not be another rate hike this year at all.
 Furthermore, Goldman Sachs is now constructive on gold, indicating that prices could end the year above $1,250.

 Also, there is always the North Korean wildcard that acts as a bit of a put in the gold market.
 It is not clear how the North Korean situation will play out, however, a preemptive U.S. strike is not out of the question, as diplomacy has failed to yield any results.
-In addition, Donald Trump has repeatedly said that he will not stand by idly while North Korea develops the capability to bring a nuclear strike to the U.S.’s homeland.
+In addition, Donald Trump has repeatedly said he will not stand by idly while North Korea develops the capability to bring a nuclear strike to the U.S.'s homeland.

 Gold, silver and gold miners may have bottomed in recent days.
 In fact, numerous technical indicators are suggesting that the bottom is in.
 Now there are substantial fundamental factors lining up that appear to be confirming that higher prices are ahead for gold and thus for the gold mining stocks and GDX.